solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 cluster with 50% of stake running v1.14.25 and 50% of stake running v1.16.0,
 only Features A and C should be eligible for activation.

-This SIMD proposes 3 steps over the span of one epoch to determine which feature gates are queued for activation and assess stake support:
+This SIMD proposes the following steps for activating features:

+1. In some epoch 0, keyholders submit features for activation using the Solana CLI.
-1. On an epoch boundary, the runtime generates a list of feature-gates queued for activation.
+2. On the epoch boundary, the runtime generates a list of feature-gates queued for activation.
-2. Validators signal which of the queued feature-gates they support.
+3. During epoch 1, validators signal which of the queued feature-gates they support in their software.
-3. On the next epoch boundary, the runtime activates the feature-gates that have the necessary stake support
+4. On the next epoch boundary, the runtime activates the feature-gates that have the necessary stake support.

 ### Representing the Current Feature Set

-As mentioned above, a BPF program is being deployed that will replace the non-existent account `Feature111111111111111111111111111111111111`, which is the owner of all feature accounts.
+As mentioned above, the Feature Gate program at address `Feature111111111111111111111111111111111111` is the owner of all feature accounts.
+The Feature Gate program shall utilize two PDAs to keep track of all

-The Feature Gate program will utilize two PDAs to track the authoritative feature set queued for activation.
-One PDA (the Feature-Request PDA) will store newly requested feature activations and the other (the Feature-Queue PDA) will store the previous epoch’s requested activations.
+feature-gates:

+- **Feature-Request PDA**: Stores a *mutable* list of newly requested feature activations submitted during the current epoch.
+- **Feature-Queue PDA**: Stores an *immutable* list of the previous epoch's requested activations.

 When a new epoch begins, the Feature-Request PDA will be an empty list.
 When key-holders submit the CLI command to activate a feature, the Feature Gate Program appends the feature ID to the Feature-Request set at the same time as creating the feature account .
 Revoked features are removed from the Feature-Request list.

-At the end of the epoch, the Feature-Request set is written to the feature queue PDA by the runtime, where it becomes immutable.
+At the end of the epoch, the Feature-Request set is written to the Feature-Queue PDA by the runtime, where it becomes immutable.
 The Feature-Request PDA is then reset to an empty list again, also by the runtime.

 The newly created immutable Feature-Queue can then be used by nodes to signal support for potential activation in the next epoch.